hirokitanaka-ikz/fluorescence_ray_tracing/README.md

    ```shell
    >julia
    ```
-   For running Julia in multi-processes.
-The following is in the case of 3 worker processes, sot there will be 4 processes including 1 master process.
+   The following is to run Julia with three additional worker processes, so there will be 4 processes including 1 master process.
+The code will split the computational task equally to the existing worker processes.
    ```shell
    >julia -p 3
    ```